Back to All Events

 • Frame Gallery Gifts & Art 12569 Sollace M Freeman Highway Sewanee, TN, 37375 United States (map)

 Get ready to fold, glue, imagine, and create!
-Join Harriet Runkle for a Paper Sculpture Workshop on Saturday, June 6, 2026, from 10:30 a.m. to 12:00 p.m. in the Studio at Frame Gallery Gifts and Art in downtown Sewanee, Tennessee.
-This workshop is for all ages, and children under 12 must be accompanied by an adult.
+Join owner, artist, and teacher Harriet Runkle for a Whimsical Paper Sculpture Workshop on Saturday, June 13, 2026, from 10:30 a.m. to 12:00 p.m. in the Studio at Frame Gallery Gifts & Art in Sewanee.
+The workshop is designed for all ages, and adults must accompany children under 12.

-Using just three simple folded paper shapes (the tear drop, the accordion, and the spiral), you can create whatever your imagination dreams up.
-Start with one idea and watch it transform into something completely unexpected along the way.
-From abstract designs to figures, creatures, and wild inventions, it’s amazing what can happen with colored cardstock, glue, a pencil, and your own hands.
+Using just three simple folded paper shapes (the tear drop, the accordion, and the spiral), participants can create whatever their imagination dreams up.
+From abstract designs to figures, creatures, and wild inventions, students can create amazingly complex pieces using only colored cardstock, glue, a pencil, and their own hands.

 About the Artist